How to Negotiate Export Order Prices with Apparel Buyer

 Purpose of Negotiation:

-How to Negotiation with Buyer:
+How to Negotiate with Buyer:

 To avoid this situation, negotiation is very important in long-term business issue.
 By a successful negotiation, a better relationship is built up between buyer and seller.
 So both parties show interest to continue their business with each other.
 As a result, it becomes very easy for both parties to run the business for a long time, which is the ultimate goal of any company.